gsultana01/Mata2016/README.md

 # Mata2016
-Influences of diet on the European free-tailed bat
+This project aims to investigate the how factors such as age and sex influence the diet of _Tadarida teniotis_, also known as the European free-tailed bat.
+More information on this study can be found on the preregistration page.